-After the initial psychiatric intake, clients may see the psychiatrist anywhere from weekly to monthly depending on individual needs.
-NorthStar Transitions’ addiction psychiatrist is able to make referrals to a specialist if the client has a medical condition outside of the doctor’s scope of practice.
+After the initial psychiatric intake, clients may see the psychiatrist or our physicians assistants anywhere from weekly to monthly depending on individual needs.
+NorthStar Transitions is able to make referrals to a specialist if the client has a medical condition outside of the doctor’s scope of practice.

 What About Individual and Family Therapy?

-Clients participating in Intensive Outpatient with NorthStar Transitions participate in individual therapy weekly and family therapy bi-monthly.
+Clients participating in Intensive Outpatient with NorthStar Transitions participate in individual therapy weekly and family therapy bi-weekly.

 Clients will be assigned an individual therapist and a family therapist and will schedule appointments with both at a convenient time.